Software-Improvement-Group/sigridci/docs/getting-started/introduction.md

 # About this guide
 This document acts  as a user guide for Sigrid.
 This covers:
-* **Context and background.** Some words on our vision developing and offering Sigrid.
+* **Context and background.** This page dedicates some words to our vision developing and offering Sigrid.
 A high-level overview of its goals and functionality.
+Other pages will discuss:
-* **Roles and usage.** The main roles/typical users that Sigrid supports.
+* [Roles and usage](roles-and-usage.md) The main roles/typical users that Sigrid supports.
 These range from management/architects to developers.
 They typically have different needs for views/detail (roughly from portfolio/trend to code detail view).
-* **Analysis scenarios.** We discuss typical analysis needs or use cases and the steps can you take to get there.
+  + **Analysis scenarios.** We discuss typical analysis needs or use cases and the steps can you take to get there.

 ## Sigrid, why you need it
 Sigrid is a fact-supported cost-saver, risk-management aid and a technical-debt prioritization tool that can be used to improve quality at all system levels.